 A.3.2.
 Preliminary results

-A.3.2.1 The six on-board suppliers from UNISIG and up to thirteen Infrastructure Managers from EIM and CER have replied to the questionnaires, which were circulated in April and May 2017 (with the exception of CR1120 and 1306 which were amended and re-circulated on 18/08/17).
+A.3.2.1 The on-board suppliers from UNISIG (six in 2017 and seven in 2019) and up to sixteen Infrastructure Managers from EIM and CER have replied to the questionnaires, which were circulated from April to August 2017 prior to the issuance of the previous version of this BCA report and from March 2019 to January 2020 in the frame of the preparation of this version of the BCA report.
 See details in the embedded file below.

 A.3.2.2 Even if not all the CR questionnaires have been fully replied by all the European stakeholders, it is however already possible to make some preliminary observations:

-For the CR1288 and 1300the answers provided by the 6 on-board suppliers show that no issue can be encountered, regardless of any trackside implementation.
-For the CR1300, it confirms the assumption made in the clause 2.2.1.2 4th bullet.
+For the CR1288, and 1300, the answers provided by the on-board suppliers show that no issue can be encountered, regardless of any trackside implementation.
+For the CR1300, it confirms the assumption made in the clause 2.2.1.2 3rd bullet.

-For the CR 1295 the answers provided by the 13 Infrastructure Managers having responded show that no issue can be encountered on their lines, regardless of any on-board implementation.
+For the CR 1263, 1295, 1312 item4, 1332 and 1333, the answers provided by the Infrastructure Managers having responded show that no issue can be encountered on their lines, regardless of any on-board implementation.

-For the CR 1263 the answers provided by the Infrastructure Managers having responded (not all the 13) show that no issue can be encountered on their lines, regardless of any on-board implementation.
+For the CR1120 the answers provided by the Infrastructure Managers having responded show that no issue can be encountered on their lines considering the answers provided by the on-board suppliers.

+For the CR1282, the answers provided by the Infrastructure Managers having responded show that on one Infrastructure, the issue(s) can be encountered with one on-board supplier.

-For the CR1252 the answers provided by the Infrastructure Managers having responded (not all the 13) show that no issue can be encountered on their lines considering the answers provided by the 6 on-board suppliers.
+For the CR1252, 1310, 1311 and 1340, the answers provided by the Infrastructure Managers having responded show that on one Infrastructure, the issue(s) can be encountered with some on-board suppliers.

-For the CR1120 the answers provided by the Infrastructure Managers having responded (not all the 13) show that no issue can be encountered on their lines considering the answers provided by 5 out of the 6 on-board suppliers.
+For the CR 1312 item2 and CR1335, the answers provided by the Infrastructure Managers having responded show that on one Infrastructure, the issue(s) can be encountered on their lines, regardless of any on-board implementation.

-For the CR1170, 1251, 1259 and 1296 the answers provided by both the 6 on-board suppliers and by the 13 Infrastructure Managers show that on some Infrastructures, the issue(s) can be encountered with some on-board suppliers.
+For the CR1296, 1324 and 1326, the answers provided by the on-board suppliers and by the Infrastructure Managers show that on some Infrastructures, the issue(s) can be encountered with one on-board supplier.

+For the CR1293 and 1347, the answers provided by the Infrastructure Managers having responded show that on some Infrastructures, the issue(s) can be encountered, regardless of any on-board implementation.

-For the CR994, 1166, 1264 and 1293 the answers provided by both the 6 on-board suppliers and by some of the 13 Infrastructure Managers show that on some Infrastructures, the issue(s) can be encountered with some on-board suppliers.
+For the CR 887, 994, 1146, 1166, 1170, 1251, 1259, 1264, 1312 item1, 1312 item3, 1312 item5, 1313, 1318, 1319, 1323, 1327, 1334 and 1338, the answers provided by the on-board suppliers and by the Infrastructure Managers show that on some Infrastructures, the issue(s) can be encountered with some on-board suppliers.
+For the CR1323, it invalidates the assumption made in the clause 2.2.1.2 7th bullet.

-For the CR887, the answers provided by both the 5 out of 6 on-board suppliers and by some of the 13 Infrastructure Managers show that on some Infrastructures, the issue(s) can be encountered with some on-board suppliers.
+For the CR1309, the answers provided by the on-board suppliers and by the Infrastructure Managers show that on some Infrastructures, the issue(s) can be encountered with all on-board suppliers.